-The Graduate College approved a BBMB graduate learning community (GLC) in August 2013.
-The focus of the BBMB GLC is to explore professional development and careers for graduate students studying for their advanced degrees in the area of biochemistry or biophysics.
-The BBMB GLC is supported by funding from the ISU Graduate College and CELT and by the Roy J. Carver Trust award to BBMB.
+The Graduate College approved a BBMB graduate learning community (GLC) in Fall 2013.
+The focus of the BBMB GLC is to explore professional development and careers for graduate students studying in the area of biochemistry or biophysics.
+The BBMB GLC is supported by funding from the Roy J. Carver Charitable Trust award to the Department.

 Purpose and Goals

 The perception of most graduate students in BBMB is that they have two career options, academia or industry, and that jobs in these areas are highly competitive.
 The challenge for a graduate student is to figure out which career path to prepare for or to discover other career options that may be of interest where their advanced degree is useful.

 The BBMB GLC is led by students and overseen by a faculty mentor and meet during the academic year to explore professional development and career planning.
 Results of the students' Individual Development Plan (IDP) are used to guide meeting topics and plan events that enhance the GLC members professional development and career planning.

 August 27.
 Breakfast Meeting.
 Monthly meeting led by Collin O'Leary, GLC peer leader and GPSS senator for BBMB, to socialize and catch up with fellow students.
 8:30-10:30 am, MBB 1102.
 Bagels and coffee.

 August 27.
 First Individual Development Plan (MyIDP) meeting for new graduate students.
 2:00-3:00 pm, MBB 3034.
 Snacks provided

 September 3.
 Follow-up MyIDP meeting to review individual plan results, 2:00-3:00 pm, MBB 3034.
 Snacks provided

 September 11.
 Dr. Guru Rao will talk about his current role as ISU Associate Vice President for Research and share his experiences both as an academic and industrial scientist.
 12:00 noon, MBB 1102.